-Are you following me?-

 ”I’m not a smoker, nor do I drink brandy,” the other chuckled.

-“Ah, but you never know what the future brings,” Joni teased, tapping his pen on his notebook, “you still have… hm… 36 years to learn,” he grinned.
+”Ah, but you never know what the future brings,” Joni teased, tapping his pen on his notebook, ”you still have… hm… thirty-six years to learn,” he grinned.

-Misha raised his brow, smiling.
-“If this mental image amuses you…” He said, watching him closely, “Never seen you wear glasses before,” he said then, changing the subject.
+Misha raised his brow, smiling. ”If this mental image amuses you…” He said, watching him closely, ”never seen you wear glasses before.”

-Joni had almost forgotten to wear them.
-“My eyes get tired, head starts to hurt and text becomes slightly blurry if I read long periods of time, that’s why… honestly I got my first pair when I was 14, the eye doctor said the problem would be fixed if I use them regularly by the time I’m 18… Of course, then I thought I was too cool for glasses,” he chuckled.
+Joni had almost forgotten to wear them. ”My eyes get tired and head starts to hurt and text becomes slightly blurry if I read for long periods of time, that’s why… honestly I got my first pair when I was fourteen, the eye doctor said the problem would be fixed if I use them regularly by the time I’m eighteen… Of course, then I thought I was too cool for glasses,” he chuckled.

 ”Of course,” Misha grinned, ”they suit you, though…”